 The candidate shall be required to pass a final oral examination in defense of the dissertation.
 The examination shall be based primarily on his/her research, the field of his/her research, and related areas of study.

-- The Dean shall appoint an examination committee and shall notify each member of the committee of the date, time, and place of the examination.
+3. The Dean or his designee shall appoint an examination committee and shall notify each member of the committee of the date, time, and place of the examination.